mariaciceri/first_project/TESTING.md

 * Tablet size: in shoe shape section, the text is next to the example image;
 * Desktop/laptop size: in shoe shape section, an extra example picture is available and the content is below the images;
-* In about us, the text collapses to the side of the picture in larger screens (tablet and laptop).
+* In about us, the text collapses to the side of the picture in larger screens (tablet and laptop);
+* Refer to [RESPONSIVE-IMG.md](RESPONSIVE-IMG.md) for screen shoots of the whole pages in different screen sizes.

 ## Validation